FuelLabs/fuels-ts/apps/docs/src/guide/transactions/transaction-request.md

 # Transaction Request

 A transaction request provides the foundations for submitting a transaction and interacting with the blockchain.

+Within Fuel, we have the following transaction types:

+- Script
+- Create
+- Mint

-The SDK provides the `ScriptTransactionRequest` and `CreateTransactionRequest` classes to assist in the shaping and modification of a transaction.
+The SDK provides class helpers for handling script and create transactions: `ScriptTransactionRequest` and `CreateTransactionRequest`, respectively.

+> **Note**: Mint transactions can only be created by the block producer and do not have any use outside of block creation.
+Therefore, the SDK only provides the ability to decode them.

 ## Creating a Transaction Request